ocharles/blog/guest-posts/2014-12-07-list-comprehensions.md

 ---
-title: 24 Days of GHC Extensions: List Comprehensions
+title: "24 Days of GHC Extensions: List Comprehensions"
 ---

 After doing a fantastic job explaining [rebindable syntax](/guest-posts/2014-12-06-rebindable-syntax.html) to us yesterday, [Benjamin Kovach](http://kovach.me) has a second post for us today.
 This time, we're again going to look at an extension to re-purpose existing Haskell syntax.
 Ben, it's over to you!